CUBRID/cubrid-manual/en/sql/datatype.rst

 The **MONETARY** data type is an approximate numeric data type.
 The range of valid value is the same as **DOUBLE**, which is represented to two decimal places; the value range can be different based on system.
 A comma is appended to every 1000th place.

-You can use a dollar sign or a decimal point, but a comma is not allowed.
+*   You can use a dollar sign or a decimal point, but a comma is not allowed.
+*   **DEFAULT** constraint can be specified in a column of this type.

 ::